uhlin/swirc/README.md

     $ brew install hunspell
     $ brew install libressl

+Prompts that begin with a hash(#) symbolizes that the command shall be executed as root, while prompts that begin with a dollar sign ($) symbolizes that the command shall be executed as a normal user.

 #### Void Linux ####

     # xbps-install -S gettext-devel hunspell-devel libcurl-devel libidn-devel libnotify-devel ncurses-devel openssl-devel